Ilias-Tsigkogiannis/python-starter/README.md

 ### Container CMD

 Here the main run command for your app is specified.
 Important: the container will stop running when this command exits.
-For our simple Django app, we will specify `python manage.py runserver 0.0.0.0:8000`.
+For our simple Pyhton app, we will specify `python main.py`.

->Note that we are using 0.0.0.0 to bind to all interfaces.
+>Note that we are using 0.0.0.0 to bind to all interfaces in our `main.py`.
 This will allow us to access the container from other containers and through the browser."

 __Container CMD__ is where the invocation command for our app is specified. _Important:_ the container will stop running when this command exits.